richardwilko/blog/_drafts/2021-01-28-multi-room-home-audio-upgrade.md

 ---
 ## Mutli-room home audio upgrade

 I recently moved into a house with a cool, but obsolete (and broken) SystemLine multi-room home audio system.
-It has 5 'zones', master bedroom, bathroom, living room, kitchen, garden with equipment as follows:
+The system is non-functioning - there is a suspicious high pitched squeel from the power supply isIt has 5 'zones', master bedroom, bathroom, living room, kitchen, garden

 ### Current system